datamole-ai/mff-cloud-app-development/lesson-2/lesson-2.md

 Go to `lesson-2/sln/WebAppBackend`

 It is possible to deploy the app directly from your IDE:
-- VS, Rider (with Azure plugin) - Right-click on the project -> Publish
+- Visual Studio, Rider (with Azure plugin) - Right-click on the project -> Publish

 #### Deployment with az cli